jawalsh/z652-Digital-Libraries-FA23/resources/canvas_content/announcement_welcome.md

 We will continue to use Canvas for submitting assignments, providing access to some readings, and a few other things.

 We are still updating the new GitHub course site, but general information and details for the first few weeks of class are already there.
-Please visit the course site at <https://jawalsh.github.io/z652-Digital-Libraries-FA23/> Links to an external site. and please note that there are readings and tasks to complete before our first class on Friday, August 26th.
-See [week 1](https://jawalsh.github.io/z652-Digital-Libraries-FA23/week01.html). in the [course schedule](https://jawalsh.github.io/z652-Digital-Libraries-FA23/).
+Please visit the course site at <https://jawalsh.github.io/z652-Digital-Libraries-FA23/> Links to an external site. and **please note that there are readings and tasks to complete before our first class on Friday, August 25th**.
+See [week 1](https://jawalsh.github.io/z652-Digital-Libraries-FA23/week01.html) in the [course schedule](https://jawalsh.github.io/z652-Digital-Libraries-FA23/).

 Thanks,